MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-run-sample-android-app.md

 ms.subservice: ciam
 ms.topic: how-to
 ms.date: 02/12/2024
-ms.custom: developer, devx-track-dotnet
+ms.custom: developer
 #Customer intent: As a dev, devops, I want to learn about how to configure native auth Android Kotlin sample app to sign up, sign in, sign out and reset password scenarios using Microsoft Entra External ID for customers.
 ---

 # How to run the Android sample app

-This guide demonstrates how to run an Android sample application that showcases sign up, sign in, sign out and reset password scenarios using Microsoft Entra External ID for customers.
+This guide shows how to run an Android sample application that demonstrates sign-up, sign in, sign out, and password reset scenarios using Microsoft Entra External ID for customers.

 In this article, you learn how to: